She2016/test-node-saint-quentin/README.md

       - ensureLogin : to ensure that a user logged in.
       - allowAccess : verify if a user has a permission to access.
       - allowAdmins : verify if the user has admin permissions.

   2. db folder contains three files:
     - `connection.js`which setup the connection with the database.
     - `building.js` and `user.js` contains functions to retrive data from the database.

   3. public folder contains all the front-end assets which are used in the application such as images, css, js, etc. in javascripts folder there is:
     - `login.js` file, contains the submission of login, signup and setting session variables.
     - `mapConfiguration.js` file is embedded in the index page (home page) in views folder contains all the map settings such as adding layers, configuring zoom level, etc.

+  4. routes folder contains all the application routers:
+    - `index.js` contains all basic routes.
+Ex: http://localhost:3000/
+    - `buildings.js` contains all the routes concerning the buildings.
+Ex: http://localhost:3000/building/
+    - `users.js` contains all the routes concerning the users.
+Ex: http://localhost:3000/users/

+  5. views folder contains all view pages